Discourse 31: The Tenth Chapter Concludes – God's Special Manifestations

 Siddhānāṁ kapilo muniḥ: “Among perfected siddhas, I am Kapila.”
 Kapila was the progenitor of the Sankhya philosophy, and was also the teacher of a special kind of bhakti yoga.
 In the Third Skandha of the Srimad Bhagavata, he speaks to his own mother, Devahuti, about the highest philosophy of bhakti, divine devotion.
 A siddha is one who has all the eight powers of yoga.
 A yogi who has eight powers can become small or big, light or heavy, pervade everywhere, and can even touch the moon with his fingers.
 Rishis have such powers.
 “Among them, I consider Siddha Kapila as supreme, and I am manifest in him.”

-Uccaiḥśravasam aśvānāṁ (10.27): “Among the treasures that rose from the ocean when it was churned for the sake of nectar by the gods and the demons—as it is told in the Puranas, and especially in the Srimad Bhagavata—among these treasures, the divine horse called Uchchaihshravas is Me.”
+Uccaiḥśravasam aśvānāṁ (10.27): “Among the treasures that rose from the ocean when it was churned for nectar by the gods and the demons—as it is told in the Puranas, and especially in the Srimad Bhagavata—among these treasures, the divine horse called Uchchaihshravas is Me.”
 It is the most powerful, most beautiful and most glorious of horses, and it is now under the control of Indra.
-“Such horse, which is divine in nature, which came from Amrita Manthana, the churning of the Milky Ocean, that Uchchaihshravas am I.” Viddhi mām amṛtodbhavam: That which came from the nectarine ocean.
+“Such horse, which is divine in nature, which came from Amrita Manthana, the churning of the Milky Ocean, that Uchchaihshravas am I.” Viddhi mām amṛtodbhavam: Know me as that which came from the nectarine ocean.

 Airāvataṁ gajendrāṇāṁ: “Among mighty elephants, I am Airavata.”
 Another treasure that came from the churning the ocean is Airavata, an elephant—the ideal of elephantine strength.
 It is the vehicle of Indra.

-Narāṇāṁ ca narādhipam: “Among all human beings, I am king” because a king controls all persons.
+Narāṇāṁ ca narādhipam: “Among human beings, I am king” because a king controls all persons.

 Ᾱyudhānām ahaṁ vajraṁ (10.28): “Among all destructive weapons, I am Vajra.”
 Vajra is the weapon of Indra.
 It was made of the spine of a rishi called Dadhichi, and because of the tapas shakti of that sage, Vajra is an invincible weapon.
 Because it is an invincible weapon, God is supposed to be manifest in it.